 Lately I’ve been so behind with writing.
 I’ve found myself writing a winter recipe at the beginning of spring and now a spring recipe while we’re already in summer months.

 I think I never appreciated or noticed the change of seasons as much as I did this year.
-Both cooking and photographing made me more aware and sensitive this change.
+Both cooking and photographing made me more aware and sensitive of this change.
 Each season brings its own joys and splendour, all those seasonal produce, new flowers and herbs and a new light, always a new light.

 I’ve been going to the countryside often this spring, observing the change on the meadows and in the gardens.
-How first there were snowdrops, shyly lowering their small heads from the cold soil.
+How first there were snowdrops, shyly lowering their small heads that grew out from the cold soil.
 As the grass went greener, the air was bursting with the fresh fragrance of flowers and the earth.
 I would open the window in the morning while the birds were singing vigorously, sipping coffee and smelling that crisp newborn air while my eyes bathed on the majestic cherry tree in blossom.
-Soon enough the petals were swirling in the air like snow in the winter, leaving a soft white and pink canopy on the ground.
+Soon enough its petals were swirling in the air like snow in the winter, leaving a soft white and pink canopy on the ground.

 And now here we are, already in July.
 I still can’t decide which of the two I love more: spring and that fresh beginning, when the air smells of earth and morning dew or rather the early summer we are at this moment, where the green still reins over the trees and meadows, before the earth dries under the burning summer sun.